pendy05/MISPhyl/README.md

 ```
 	$python3 ./dependencies/renameInput.py
 ```
-2.Ensure there is no invalid character in your input files.
+2. Ensure there is no invalid character in your input files.
 <br>If you require help, `removeInvalidCharacter.py` is provided in dependencies/ folder.

-3.For codon based alignment, ENSURE:<br>
+3. For codon based alignment, ENSURE:
-<br>  a) Same IDs are used in both protein and nucleotide input files
+	1. Same IDs are used in both protein and nucleotide input files
-<br>  b) Amino acid files in main directory inputfolder/ whereas nucleotide files in directory ntfolder/ .
+	2. Amino acid files in main directory inputfolder/ whereas nucleotide files in directory ntfolder/ .
-<br>  c) Value for option -f is set to "aa".
+	3. Value for option -f is set to "aa".

 ### Run all steps from 1 to 4
-1.Users are required to create a folder inputfolder/.
+1. Users are required to create a folder inputfolder/.
 ```
 	$mkdir inputfolder
 ```
-2.Put the files in folder inputfolder/.
+2. Put the files in folder inputfolder/.
-3.In your current directory, run the pipeline script.
+3. In your current directory, run the pipeline script.
 Eg:
 ```
 	python3 MISPhyl.py [option]
 ```